shongscience/Analysis-of-Galaxy-Clustering-Using-Halo-Occupation-Distribution/README.md

 I have put my all-in-one python script, as an example of how to use the 'halomod' package.

-For the best fit parameters, this script also utilizes the Bayesian MCMC sampler, 'emcee'.
+For the best fit parameters, this script also utilizes the Bayesian MCMC sampler, 'emcee'(http://dan.iel.fm/emcee/current/).